Diamondbacks vs. Athletics Player Props Betting Odds

 Gurriel Stats

-- Lourdes Gurriel Jr. has 42 hits with 11 doubles, a triple, six home runs, 13 walks and 23 RBI.
-He's also stolen one base.
+- Lourdes Gurriel Jr. has 11 doubles, a triple, seven home runs, 13 walks and 25 RBI (44 total hits).
+He's also swiped one base.

-- Gurriel enters this matchup looking to extend his six-game hit streak.
-During his last 10 games he is hitting .441 with four doubles, five home runs, eight walks and 10 RBI.
+- Gurriel takes a seven-game streak with at least one hit into this contest.
+In his last 10 games he is batting .417 with four doubles, five home runs, six walks and 11 RBI.

 Gurriel Recent Games